Why Diversity in Media?

 In the future film and web series projects will follow a similar model: some shorts will be loss-leaders available for free and/or submitted to film festivals to market our entertainment media and storytelling style to fans.
 Other films will be bundled with bonus materials and made available for purchase.

-Kat O’Connor is a Midwest native, but born with an Irish passion that was a bit too big for a small town.
-A collaborative performer who is equal to the challenge of co-creating a story, she brings her own talent and experience and blends it with your directorial vision.
+Kat O’Connor is a queer, gender agnostic witch and a Midwest native, born with an Irish passion that was a bit too big for a small town.
+A collaborative performer who is equal to the challenge of co-creating a story, she brings her own talent and experience and blends it with a director’s vision.
 She has been featured in a number of independent films, including the award-winning short film Hatboxes (Fernwork Productions), Out of Sight (Nebula Creatives), featured in the 2015 Court Métrage at the Festival de Cannes, and 16th Street (Studio 22).
 She is a company member of Terra Mysterium Performance Troupe, and has performed with them both musically and theatrically at the Chicago Fringe Festival, The Athenaeum Theatre, a music video, and multiple festivals and conventions.
-In her spare time she practices aerial circus arts at the Actors Gymnasium.
-A graduate of Drew University, she is a natural storyteller, with words or, just as often, without.
+She is a natural storyteller, with words or, just as often, without.
 Her personal mission is to tell the story, and thus change the world, one heart at a time.

 Michael Coorlim is a teller of strange stories for stranger people.
 He collects them, the oddballs.
 The mystics and fire-spinners, the sages and tricksters.
 He curates their tales, combines their elements and lets them rattle around inside his rock-tumbler skull until they gleam, then spills them loose onto the page for like-minded readers to enjoy.
 He’s the author of the Galvanic Century series of steampunk mystery fiction.